-The Dual Language Programme (DLP) is a programme under the government's initiative to 'Empower Bahasa Malaysia and Strengthen English' policy.
-The programme has been initiated at selected Malaysian primary and secondary schools in 2016.
+Want to know the Dual Language Programme meaning?
+Are you wondering “what is Dual Language Programme”?
+The Dual Language Programme (DLP) is a programme under the government's initiative to 'Empower Bahasa Malaysia and Strengthen English' policy, similar to a Bilingual Program.
+The Dual Language Programme in Malaysia has been initiated at selected Malaysian primary and secondary schools in 2016.

 With its core purpose of giving students the opportunity to use either English or Malay in Science, Mathematics, Information Technology and Communication, and Design and Technology; the DLP is expected to boost English proficiency in government schools, as well as enhance students’ future employability opportunities.